 There are plenty of proofreading jobs across many industries and countries for you to choose from, some of which are even full-time collaborations.

-Indeed’s interface is probably a familiar sight if you’ve looked for work before — it’s a platform that has everything from full-time positions to freelance gigs in all kinds of industries.
+Indeed’s interface is probably a familiar sight if you’ve looked for work before — it’s a platform with everything from full-time positions to freelance gigs in various industries.

 Though it might take some digging, there are good remote jobs proofreaders can discover.